 What’s Happening in NYC in November

-Don your best wool jacket and don’t let the late autumn winds deter you — November is one of the most exciting times to visit New York City.
-In the weeks leading up to Thanksgiving and the holidays, the city takes on a special, festive magic, with decorated storefronts and seasonal festivities.
+Don your best wool jacket and don’t let the dropping temperatures (or autumn winds) deter you — November is one of the most exciting times to visit New York City.
+In the weeks leading up to Thanksgiving and the holidays, the city takes on an unmistakable, festive magic, with decorated storefronts and seasonal festivities.
 The art scene is especially lively in November, with more than a few film festivals, an avant garde theater series at Lincoln Center and a comedy fest 15 years in the making.
 And here at Refinery, we’re hosting one of our favorite parties of the year!
 Whether you need a belly laugh or a breath of fresh air, consider these fun things to do in New York City during your November trip to the Big Apple.

-The city’s annual White Light Festival — now in its 10th year — starts at the end of October and continues until late November, offering guests a number of opportunities to experience the artworks exploring this year’s theme of community at Lincoln Center.
+The city’s annual White Light Festival — now in its 10th year — starts at the end of October and continues until late November, offering guests a number of opportunities to experience the artworks that explore the theme of love and “divine devotion” at Lincoln Center.
 Highlights include U.S. production premieres — bunraku puppet theater and Shakespeare’s Richard III — and classics such as Tristan and Isolde.
 Opt for one of the select performances followed by the free White Light Lounge, where guests can mix with performers (and each other) while sipping a glass of wine.
 In November, Stabat Mater (Nov.
 7), The Manganiyar (Nov.
 8) Unifying Voices (Nov.
 13), Words and Music (Nov.
 14), Gloria (Nov.
 21) and The Abyssinian Mass (Nov.
 22) are all followed by lounges.

 Who says you have to leave the city to go leaf-peeping?
 Travelers can see the Northeast’s famous fall foliage during Fall Forest Weekends at the New York Botanical Garden in the Bronx.
 Here, guests can enjoy the kaleidoscopic colors of the Thain Family Forest, the largest tract of old-growth forest remaining in the Big Apple.
 Your $28 ticket includes guided tours, and there’s even an interactive chorus and soundscape designed by Angélica Negrón designed to give the trees of the forest their own unforgettable voice.
 At noon and 2 p.m. on Nov.
 9 and 10, visitors can experience highlights from Shakespeare’s A Mid-Summer Night’s Dream.
 Just follow Puck to see every moment that afternoon.

-Now in its 15th year, the New York Comedy Festival promises to deliver another round of side-splitting (and much-needed) laughs.
-See the industry’s greatest talents during more than 100 shows spread across the week at venues all around the city, including iconic clubs like Caroline’s on Broadway and the New York Comedy Club in the East Village.
-In addition to promising new comedians, there are also headliners like Yvonne Orji, Tracy Morgan and Bill Burr on the schedule.
+Now in its 16th year, the New York Comedy Festival promises to deliver another round of side-splitting (and needed-more-than-ever) laughs.
+See the industry’s greatest talents (more than 200 comics) during more than 100 shows spread across the week at venues all around the city, including iconic clubs like Caroline’s on Broadway, Comedy Cellar and the New York Comedy Club in the East Village.
+In addition to promising new comedians, there are also headliners like Cara Connors, Bill Maher and Stephen Colbert on the schedule.

-An excellent reason to cross the East River and visit Brooklyn, The Other Art Fair is a bi-annual art fair celebrating emerging artists from around the world, including New York’s own King Yan Fina Yeung, M. Clark and Alta Berri.
+An excellent reason to cross the East River and visit Brooklyn, The Other Art Fair is a biannual art fair celebrating emerging artists from around the world, including New York’s own Nell Breyer, Negar Jahanbakhsh and Greg Griffith.
 The four-day affair is held in the jewel box-like Brooklyn Expo Center in bustling Greenpoint.
-Admire contemporary and cutting edge works in every imaginable medium and maybe even come home with a completely one-of-a-kind souvenir.
-General admission tickets start at $15 when purchased in advance.
-Photo of Mike Perry artwork courtesy of The Other Art Fair.
+Admire contemporary and cutting edge works in every imaginable medium, and maybe even come home with a completely one-of-a-kind souvenir.
+General admission tickets start at $15 when purchased in advance, and students and seniors can get discounted tickets.

 Work up an appetite for your Thanksgiving feast by attending the annual Macy’s Thanksgiving Day Parade.
-Join thousands of other spectators on Central Park West or Sixth Avenue to enjoy a morning of performances, including the Fred Astaire dance company, clowns, a dozen marching bands and stunning balloons and floats.
+Join thousands of other spectators on Central Park West or Sixth Avenue to enjoy a morning of performances, including Alvin Ailey dancers, Big Apple Circus performers, nearly a dozen marching bands and plenty of balloons and floats.
 Along with the iconic Apatosaurus and a 46-foot-tall Elf on the Shelf, New Yorkers and travelers alike can watch out for Smokey Bear (joining the parade for the first time in more than a quarter century); Snoopy donning a spacesuit for the 50th anniversary of the lunar landing; and a downright presidential model of Mount Rushmore in float format.